 The Sliding Fee Discount policy is a privilege provided to our clients.
 Federal law requires that we maintain current and accurate documentation to verify your eligibility.
 The final determination of eligibility rests solely within Healthy Connections.
-If you are not satisfied with the determination in your case, you may file an appeal with the Grievance Committee of the Board of Directors.
+If you are not satisfied with your case’s determination, you may file an appeal.

-- Discounted medical and dental care is based on your family’s gross income and number of persons living in a domicile to help uninsured and underinsured patients.
+- Discounted medical, behavioral health, radiology, lab, and dental care is based on your household’s gross income and the number of persons living in a domicile to help uninsured and underinsured patients.
 The guidelines are established by the Healthy Connections, Inc. Board of Directors annually.

-- If you elect to use our contract pharmacies, you will receive a discount from normal commercial pricing through the 340B program.
+- If you elect to use one of our contract pharmacies, you could receive a discount from normal commercial pricing through the 340B program.
 Prescription costs are not covered under the Sliding Fee Scale.

-- You may have your discount category recalculated at any time your family gross income changes significantly.
+- You may have your discount category recalculated at any time your family gross income or household size changes.

 - If you believe your discount category was incorrectly determined, you may schedule an appointment with the Chief Financial Officer or Chief Executive Officer for case review.

-- After initial qualification for sliding fee discounts, you must requalify every six months by presenting proof of income and verification of family size to the Financial Counselor in the clinic you use.
-If an annual tax return or Medicaid award letter is provided for assessment then you requalify every year.
+- After initial qualification for sliding fee discounts, you must requalify every 12 months by presenting proof of income and verification of household size to the Financial Counselor or Patient Care Coordinator at any Heathy Connections clinic.